orbbec/OrbbecSDK_v2/README.md

 For optimal performance, we strongly recommend updating to the latest firmware version.
 This ensures that you benefit from the most recent enhancements and bug fixes.

 More devices support will be added in the near future.
-If you can not find your device in the table above currently, try the version v1.x.y at [Orbbec SDK](https://github.com/orbbec/OrbbecSDK)
+If you can not find your device in the table above currently, try the version v1.x.y at [Orbbec SDK v1](https://github.com/orbbec/OrbbecSDK)

 ## 2. Documentation